Skip To Content

 After reaching certain professional goals, athletes and entertainers may want to give back to their community through charitable giving.
 One popular path is to leverage their public profile and ability to inspire others by setting up a charitable foundation.
 Another avenue for giving is to donate time and effort to a cause.
 It's important to note that there are no income deductions allowed for donating time, so this approach does not confer tax benefits.

 "Philanthropy often plays a big role in tax planning," notes Dina Friedman, Managing Director and Co-Head of the Strategic Wealth Advisory Group at Merrill Lynch Wealth Management.
 "When someone considers philanthropy, they may have their specific ideas about how they want to do it, and their approach doesn't always align with their tax goals.
 It then becomes a question of 'What is it you're trying to accomplish as a philanthropist?'
 Some clients have a philanthropic goal in mind and are not concerned about achieving tax savings, so we can structure their giving strategy to achieve their stated goals.
-Whereas, if they say, 'I want to give money to charity, but I also want to make sure I optimize any available tax deductions', that might lead to a different solution set.”
+Whereas, if they say, 'I want to give money to charity, but I also want to make sure I optimize any available tax deductions,' that might lead to a different solution set.”

 "While it's common for athletes and entertainers to set up foundations, it's tremendously important that they get the right guidance," Friedman points out.